caicloud/nirvana/README.md

 **Validation**

-- Provide default validation on api types with json tags
+- Provide default validation on api types with struct tags
 - Support custom validations defined by developers on api types
 - Support validation on all parameters (path, query, etc)